Compositional Monte Carlo Tree Diffusion for Extendable Planning: Conclusion

 We introduced Compositional Monte Carlo Tree Diffusion (C-MCTD), a novel framework that scales diffusion-based planners to generate complex, long-horizon plans by composing shorter trajectories at inference time.
 C-MCTD integrates three complementary approaches: the \textbf{Online Composer} for flexible, on-the-fly plan generation; the \textbf{Distributed Composer} for scaling through parallelism; and the \textbf{Preplan Composer} for maximum efficiency via pre-computed plan graphs.
 Our extensive evaluations show that this compositional framework significantly outperforms conventional replanning strategies.
 Notably, the Preplan Composer solves tasks requiring trajectories up to $10\times$ longer than those seen during training.
 These results demonstrate that compositional scaling at inference time can dramatically enhance the reasoning capabilities of diffusion planners.
 Crucially, this is achieved without any model retraining, offering a practical and effective path toward more capable agents for challenging sequential decision-making problems.

 \begin{ack} We would like to extend our gratitude to Doojin Baek for his insightful discussions and assistance throughout this project.
-This research was supported by Brain Pool Plus Program (No. 2021H1D3A2A03103645) through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (MSIT) and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2024-00509279, Global AI Frontier Lab). \end{ack}
+This research was supported by Brain Pool Plus Program (No. 2021H1D3A2A03103645) through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (MSIT), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2024-00509279, Global AI Frontier Lab), and GRDC (Global Research Development Center) Cooperative Hub Program (RS-2024-00436165) through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (MSIT). \end{ack}